Akintola Williams

 He married Mabel Efunroye Williams (née Coker) who was a member of the Coker family, a very prominent and influential family in Nigeria.
-Akintola Williams' brother-in-law, Mr. F.C.O Coker, along with Williams helped create the Institute of Chartered Accountants of Nigeria (ICAN) and Coker being the first president of ICAN.
+Akintola Williams' brother-in-law, Mr. F.C.O Coker, along with Williams helped create the Institute of Chartered Accountants of Nigeria (ICAN) and Coker being the first ever president of ICAN.

 Birth and education

 Akintola Williams was born on 9 August 1919.
 His grandfather, Z. A. Williams, was a merchant prince from Abeokuta and his father Thomas Ekundayo Williams was a clerk in the colonial service who set up a legal practice in Lagos after training in London, England.

 He was the older brother of Frederick Rotimi Williams, who later became a distinguished lawyer, and the late Rev. James Kehinde Williams, a Christian minister.

 For his primary education in the early 1930s, he attended Olowogbowo Methodist Primary School, Lagos.
 Williams then attended the CMS Grammar School, Lagos.

 He went on to Yaba Higher College on a UAC scholarship, obtaining a diploma in commerce.

 In 1944, he travelled to England where he studied at the University of London.
 Studying Banking and Finance, he graduated in 1946 with a Bachelor of Commerce.
 He continued his studies and qualified as a chartered accountant in England in 1949.

 A Yoruba of chiefly background, the Oloye Williams was one of the founders of the Egbe Omo Oduduwa society while in London, with Dr. Oni Akerele as president and Chief Obafemi Awolowo as Secretary.